 Multiple Actions per Host¶

 By default the drivers use a unix socket to communicate with the libvirt daemon.
 This method can only be safely used by one process at a time.
-To make sure this happens the drivers are configured to send only one action per host at a time.
-For example, there will be only one deployment done per host at a given time.
+To make sure this happens, the drivers are configured to send only one action per Host at a time.
+For example, there will be only one deployment done per Host at a given time.

-This limitation can be solved configuring libvirt to accept TCP connections and OpenNebula to use this communication method.
+This limitation can be solved by configuring libvirt to accept TCP connections and OpenNebula to use this communication method.